SDU-eScience/Documentation/docs/source/index.rst

 =============================================
 This project was proposed by SDU eScience Center, which is structured as a competent research-based organization that has the ownership of the common research infrastructure for eScience, provides user support across the faculties and develops future e-infrastructures andservices.

-The key components for this project are listed below as well as their usage descriptions, installations and deployments.
+The key components for this project are listed below as well as their usage descriptions, installations and configurations.

 Components
 ==========